-Stage Three (Final Manager Intervention) (For academic concerns) - chaired by Head of Learning Programme Coordinators will refer students to the Head of Learning for a Stage Three.
-Prior to any meeting a check is made that both a teacher/progress coach intervention and first manager intervention have correctly taken place and that targets were suitable and reviewed correctly.
+Curriculum Managers will refer students to the Curriculum Director for a Formal Disciplinary Meeting.
+Prior to any meeting a check is made that both the informal intervention and Initial Disciplinary Meeting have correctly taken place and that targets were suitable and reviewed correctly.

-Once agreed a Stage Three is appropriate a meeting is held and chaired by a Head of Learning with at least one other College manager, with the student and parents/carers present.
-For Apprenticeships the employer is also invited.
+Once agreed a Formal Disciplinary Meeting is appropriate a meeting is held and chaired by a Positive Behaviour Officer or Head of Student Services plus invite to respective Curriculum Director, with the student and parents/carers present.

-A meeting is to be booked and minuted by a Curriculum Administrator within seven working days of the referral being made by the Programme Coordinator.
-Outcome letter and targets to be recorded on the College tracking system within five working days of the meeting.
+A meeting is to be booked and minuted by a Curriculum Administrator within seven working days of the referral being made by the Curriculum Manager.
+Outcome letter and targets (Including Positive Behaviour Plan) to be recorded on the College tracking system within five working days of the meeting.

-Where a permanent exclusion is a likely outcome the Head of Learning is to share all evidence prior to the meeting with the Behaviour Management Panel including the Head of Student Services, Positive Behaviour Officers or nominated deputy.
+Where a permanent exclusion is a likely outcome the Curriculum Director is to share all evidence prior to the meeting with the Behaviour Management Panel including the Head of Student Services, Positive Behaviour Officers or nominated deputy.
 The Behaviour Management Panel will meet weekly to review such cases, supporting or declining recommendations for exclusion.

-The Head of Learning monitors the agreed targets.
+This can only be ratified by the Principal or CEO The Head of Learning monitors the agreed targets.